-The ACL is set out in a schedule of the Competition and Consumer Act 2010 (Cth).
-The ACL enhanced and combined the consumer protection provisions of the Trade Practices Act 1974 (Cth) and elements of existing State and Territory consumer laws.
+The ACL is set out in a schedule of the Competition and Consumer Act 2010 (Cwlth).
+The ACL enhanced and combined the consumer protection provisions of the Trade Practices Act 1974 (Cwlth) and elements of existing state and territory consumer laws.
 It applies generically to virtually all consumer goods and services but is confined to narrowly defined consumer protection issues, such as:

-- consumer rights not to be misled or treated unconscionably when buying goods and services - · consumer rights in relation to door-to-door and telephone sales, and lay-by agreements - consumer guarantees of acceptable quality for goods, and due care and skill for services - 'unfair terms' in standard form contracts (for small businesses as well as consumers) - consumer product safety matters - penalties, enforcement powers and consumer redress options.
+- consumer rights to not be misled or treated unconscionably when buying goods and services - consumer rights in relation to door-to-door and telephone sales, and lay-by agreements - consumer guarantees of acceptable quality for goods, and due care and skill for services - 'unfair terms' in standard form contracts (for small businesses as well as consumers) - consumer product safety matters - penalties, enforcement powers and consumer redress options.

-The provisions in the schedule do not apply to financial matters, but there are broadly parallel provisions dealing with these matters in the Australian Securities and Investments Commission Act 2001 (Cth).
+The provisions in the schedule do not apply to financial matters, but there are broadly parallel provisions dealing with these matters in the Australian Securities and Investments Commission Act 2001 (Cwlth).